0atman/noboilerplate/scripts/16-rust-testing.md

 Public interface testing, and private unit testing.

-Black box tests typically import a crate and use the same public API that end-users, or other modules of your app use.
+Black box tests in rust typically import a crate and use the same public API that end-users, or other modules of your app use.
 Code examples use this method.

 White box tests are defined in the same module as the code under test.
 We've already seen doctests use this method.